maciejdbrznsk/ldifdeFileGen/README.md

+###LDIFDE File Generator

-How to run script
+###How to run script

-    Open PowerShell in folder with script in it type .\filegen.ps1
+- Open PowerShell in folder with script in it
+- type .\filegen.ps1
-    Files will be generated in same folder as script is
+- Files will be generated in same folder as script is